The Primary Difference Between Absolute Andcomparative Advantage Is Why Your Savings Are At Risk Today

 Why It Feels Natural

 We all instinctively compare raw numbers.
 A factory that turns out 10,000 widgets per shift clearly outproduces one that makes 7,000.
-That raw edge feels like the whole story.
+Day to day, that raw edge feels like the whole story.
 In reality, it’s only half the picture.
-Absolute advantage tells you who is the best at something, but it doesn’t explain how that bestness should be used when resources are limited Surprisingly effective..
+Absolute advantage tells you who is the best at something, but it doesn’t explain how that bestness should be used when resources are limited.

 What Is Comparative Advantage